-- The information required to evidence that more targeted or statutory services are needed will be better informed by a good quality assessment having been carried out - If it is not clear who is best placed to provide the support an early support assessment (ESA) will be requested before accepting a referral - If additional support is required from the Early Support Service, then a referral will be accepted without an early support assessment (ESA) to prevent delay in offering support (Appendix 12) - Monitoring of referrals made without assessments will be routinely reported to the Kirklees Safeguarding Children Partnership to promote improvement in assessment practice within all partner agencies - If the referral is relating to a family where there is an existing team around the family meeting (TAF) an early support assessment (ESA) should have already been completed and should be included with the referral
+- The school will gather further information, if required, to provide evidence when statutory services are needed. - If it is not clear who is best placed to provide support, an early support assessment (ESA) will be undertaken before a referral is made to the Early Support Service. - If additional support is required from the Early Support Service, then a referral will be made by the school.
+The school will in most cases consider completing an Early Support Assessment to ensure the right level of support is offered.
+(Appendix 11). - The Kirklees Safeguarding Children Partnership monitors referrals to Early Support to promote improvement in assessment practice within all partner agencies. - If the school undertake a referral which relates to a family where there is an existing team around the family meeting (TAF) an early support assessment (ESA) will already have been completed.